BinDong314/AIOps/README.md

 ### 2. How to connect with LibreChat
-See doc to install LibreChat here https://www.librechat.ai/docs/quick_start/local_setup
+2.1, install LibreChat, follow the [Local Setup Page](https://www.librechat.ai/docs/quick_start/local_setup)

-How to build the Custom Endpoints, follow the instruction here.
+2.2, add our app as Endpoint, follow the [Custom Endpoints Page](https://www.librechat.ai/docs/quick_start/custom_endpoints)

-When you have the librechat.yaml file, add below to your librechat.yaml
+When you have the *librechat.yaml* file, add below to your librechat.yaml

 ```bash
 version: 1.2.8